duleorlovic/blog/_posts/2016-05-17-send-and-receive-emails-in-rails.markdown

 <https://github.com/fphilipe/premailer-rails> which can also generate text part
 so you do not need to maintain it.
 Just add the gem and you are good to go.

+Gmail Android App will also parse media queries and apply that to inline styles (it will override inline styles).
+Gmail in the browser will parse styles (but not media queries) and apply to the elements when presenting to the user.

 To preview emails use generated preview files in `test/mailers/previews/my_mailer_preview.rb` or create new file: